msclarissawhite/localhappenings-v2/USER_MANUAL.md

 **Auto-Fill with Default Location**: If you have set a default location, it will be automatically selected when the form loads, and all location and accessibility fields will be pre-filled with the saved details.
 You can still edit any field before submitting.

 **Select a Different Saved Location**: Click the dropdown to select any of your saved locations.
-When you select a location, the following fields are automatically filled: province, municipality, neighborhood, venue name, address, Indoor/Outdoor checkboxes, and all accessibility settings from the saved location.
+When you select a location, the following fields are automatically filled: province, municipality, neighborhood, venue name, address, Indoor/Outdoor/Mixed Indoor-Outdoor checkboxes, and all accessibility settings from the saved location.
 You can edit any of these fields after auto-fill if needed for a specific event.

 **Manual Entry**: If you select "None (enter manually)" from the dropdown, all location fields will be cleared and you can enter location details from scratch.